 03 of 08

 A Spacious Dining Room

 Don’t let living in a small apartment stop you from hosting a fabulous dinner gathering!
-“People think they need a large, perfectly decorated space with lots of seating, but that’s not true,” Christina Nease of Celebrations at Home said.
+“People think they need a large, perfectly decorated space with lots of seating, but that’s not true,” Christina Nease of Celebrations at Home says.
 There are many ways to make the most of your square footage while staying festive.
-“If you don't have a dining room table, host a cocktail party where guests stand and mingle,” Nease suggested.
+“If you don't have a dining room table, host a cocktail party where guests stand and mingle,” Nease suggests.
 “Or, host an indoor picnic or boho style dinner where guests sit on the floor.
 Turn your space situation into a theme night!”

 04 of 08

 Hosting lots of events for the younger set?
 Go ahead and implement this hack from blogger Heather Thibodeau.
 “It's pretty common at kids’ birthday parties especially to see birthday banners that were clearly purchased for that event, and that event only,” she says.
 “But a party banner doesn't have to be a one-and-done kind of thing.
 Buy a reusable chalkboard style banner, or pennant style banner that you can write on and erase.
 That way, it can be used over and over for any event.”
 Plus, this method is ultra sustainable and budget friendly, making it a winner all around!Continue to 5 of 8 below.

 We get it, those Santa plates are adorable, as are the candy corn themed mugs you keep stashed away in the back of your closet.
 But are such items simply taking up space when you could opt for a more versatile solution?

 “Often it’s hard to resist seasonal serveware, especially around the holidays, but it’s something you can live without,” Shannon Calderon and Jenna Dail of The Busy Bee say.